DataDog/integrations-extras/bottomline_recordandreplay/README.md

 ### Monitoring Capabilities

-1. Mainframe Users: Record and Replay the users session and log information about what the user did in the session.
+1. Mainframe Users: Record and Replay the user's session and log information about what the user did in the session.
 2. Mainframe: User Response Time
 3. Mainframe: Resource Response Time